 It is the policy of EGSC to create admissions requirements that fulfill the stated mission of the College by encouraging students of diverse levels of preparation, ethnicity, and age to attend this institution and develop their full potential as individuals and members of the community.
 These guidelines are in keeping with EGSC's strong commitment to student success, a process that begins when students first apply to the college and continues through graduation and job placement.
-EGSC complies with the access mission and institution admission standards established by University System of Georgia Board of Regents policies.
-The College is committed to ensuring that the admissions procedures comply to these standards.
+EGSC complies with the access mission institution admission standards established under University System of Georgia Board of Regents policies and is committed to ensuring that the admissions procedures implement these standards.